WOMEN MENTORING WOMEN – NAWBO-OC

 The “mentees” met and discussed their goals with their mentors, who were carefully matched just for them.
 “I’m excited for each and every one of you,” said Maureen Rhyne, 2012 President of the board of directors for NAWBO Orange County.
 “I gain gifts and knowledge about life, about work, about other people that enrich my life and enrich my soul,” said Rhyne about her time as a mentor over the years.

 The program is designed to help Orange County businesswomen maximize personal and professional success.
 They gain industry insight, discover new opportunities and learn what it takes to create a thriving business economy.
 The program supports the organization’s “no woman stands alone” philosophy.
-“This is the perfect way for them not to feel all alone in their business,” said program founder and former director, Dee Elliott.
-This year, Elliott handed over the director duties for the program as she became VP of professional development for the Orange County chapter of the organization, overseeing mentoring, success teams, power pods and education.
+“This is the perfect way for them not to feel all alone in their business,” said program founder and former director, Dee Elliott of Dee Elliott Consutling.
+This year, Elliott handed over the director duties for the program as she became VP of Professional Development for the Orange County chapter of the organization, overseeing mentoring, success teams, power pods and education.
 As a member of NAWBO, Elliott said if she ever has a need, personal or professional, she can turn to her fellow members and they are always going to help.
 “No matter your issue, no matter what your problem, no matter what your challenge, you can always find

 someone in NAWBO that can help you,” Elliott said, “and that’s a comforting feeling, especially, I think, for new business owners.”
 The program is all about women helping women, and that’s important to Elliott, who created the program for the organization’s Orange County chapter nearly a decade ago.
 She researched for-profit company mentoring programs and then created a custom program for the organization.
 About 300 women have gone through the program as mentors and mentees, but only about 25 mentees are accepted into the program each year.
 This was the first year the organization allowed previous mentees to participate in the program again.
 One second-time mentee said her business has doubled since the first time she went through the program.
 It was so amazing the first time, she said, she wants to take it to the next step.
 The program has a 93 percent success rate, according to the program